jjgradwell/UbuntuConfigLTS/README.md

 ## Misc phpMyAdmin errors
 In /usr/share/phpmyadmin/libraries/plugin_interface.lib.php
 ```
-# Change this line
+# Find this line
   if ($options != null && count($options) > 0) {
-# To match this line
+# And replace with
   if ($options != null && count((array)$options) > 0) {
 ```